xinzhong0708/EWave/README.md

 EWave Program CAGEO 2018.
 Zhong and Frehner

 The code includes EWave.exe software which is a complied MATLAB GUI code that can be executed alone.

-Please install MATLAB runtime 9.2 and Microsoft Office to run this software.
-(MATLAB runtime can be found: https://se.mathworks.com/products/compiler/matlab-runtime.html)
+Please install MATLAB runtime 9.2 and Microsoft Office (Excel) to run this software.
+(MATLAB runtime can be found: https://se.mathworks.com/products/compiler/matlab-runtime.html).
+The code is compiled in Windows 10, 64bits system, it is recommended to use the same windows system.

+Files include:

 Data.xlsx file is the data template of Finero peridotite sample.
 The user is recommended to check the format and import data accordingly.